hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 * **Are you on a virtual machine or remote desktop?** Check if another keyboard layout is installed on the VM guest / remote machine the host machine /your computer uses.
 ```

-Back in *Terminal*, copy the folder contents with the following command sequence:
+Back in Terminal, copy the folder contents with the following command sequence:

 ```
-sudo cp -a . ~/telemac/v8p2/optionals/metis-5.1.0/
+sudo cp -a . ~/telemac/v8p3/optionals/metis-5.1.0/
-cd ~/telemac/v8p2/optionals/
+cd ~/telemac/v8p3/optionals/
 ```

 Change to the final directory where *Metis* will live and compile *Metis*:

 ```
-cd ~/telemac/v8p2/optionals/metis-5.1.0
+cd ~/telemac/v8p3/optionals/metis-5.1.0
 make config
 make
 make install
 ```

-To verify the successful installation, make sure that the file `~/telemac/v8p2/optionals/metis-5.1.0/build/lib/libmetis.a` exists (i.e., `<install_path>/lib/libmetis.a` ).
+To verify the successful installation, make sure that the file `~/telemac/v8p3/optionals/metis-5.1.0/build/lib/libmetis.a` exists (i.e., `<install_path>/lib/libmetis.a` ).
 The installation of *Metis* on Linux is also documented in the [opentelemac wiki](http://wiki.opentelemac.org/doku.php?id=installation_linux_metis).

 (med-hdf)=